supreethr23/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

 # Exercise 2: Deploying JumpStart-HCIBox in Azure Portal

-In this exercise, you will be deploying an Azure Stack HCI solution using a pre-created ARM template from the previous exercise.
+In this exercise, you will be deploying an Azure Stack HCI solution using a generated ARM template.
 You can deploy it either through the Azure portal by uploading the template and specifying deployment parameters, or using PowerShell for automated deployment, offering flexibility and control over the deployment process.
 Here, you will be deploying Azure Stack HCI using Deploy a custom template in Azure Portal.

 ### Task 1: Assign Azure Arc permission to Azure Stack HCI Resource Provider.